-This week’s reader Q & A by vet and feline specialist Dr. Rich Goldstein is about hot spots and no, we don’t mean Miami, Maui or Mexico.
+This week’s reader Q & A by vet Dr. Rich Goldstein is about hot spots and no, we don’t mean Miami, Maui or Mexico.

 Question: My seven-year-old male Persian has a small oozing hotspot on the back of his head; I suspect from a nick the last time he was groomed.
 Can you recommend any natural treatments?
 He’s had them before in the summer but never in the winter.
 What else might have caused it?
 He was wearing a new collar but I removed it.
 Thanks for your help!

 Answer: It used to be that when you used the term “hot spot”, everyone knew you were talking about a sore on your dog or cat.
 Just for “fun”, I googled “hot spot” , and was well into page 4 before the word “sore” even appeared.
 My, how times have changed!
 Hot spots in cats may not be as interesting as the “local hot spot”, or a “volcanic hot spot”, or a Starbucks wifi hot spot, but they can certainly be more important!

 “Hot spots”, also known as “acute moist dermatitis”, are reddened, moist, highly irritated skin lesions.
 They are usually itchy, and can progress very rapidly to become painful and infected.
 Many causes can contribute to the formation of a hot spot, including allergic reactions, insect or flea or animal bites, ear infections or ear mites, fungal infections (ringworm), skin masses, stress or boredom, and “grooming accidents.”

 - Once a hot spot is detected, it’s important to jump on it early so that it doesn’t progress to a painful, infected mess.